 Register with the site, add your profile and make a point of contributing once a week to the questions and conversations of other users.

 If you’re an accountant, don’t just hang out in accountant forums.

-Go to the high quality small business forums like Open Forum If your a cake decorator, don’t just hang out with all your other cake buddies.
+Go to the high-quality small business forums like Open Forum If you’re a cake decorator, don’t just hang out with all your other cake buddies.